 Question: A patient who has not been responding well to dopaminergic therapy is considering deep brain stimulation surgery.
 The patient has had several imaging scans performed, but the neurologist is still uncertain whether the patient’s diagnosis is Parkinson’s disease or essential tremor.
 In the hospital outpatient department, DaTscan imaging is performed using I-123 Iofluopane, 5 mCi +/- 20%, as the radioactive agent.
 This is administered via slow intravenous injection over 20 seconds.
 Four hours later, SPECT imaging is performed.

-Report the appropriate CPT and HCPCS codes for the procedure.
+Report the appropriate CPT and HCPCS codes for this procedure.

-Next, we need to report the supply code for the I-123 Ioflupane, as the AMA guidelines indicate that the radiopharmaceutical or drug used in this procedure is not included in the CPT code and should be separately reported.
+The AMA guidelines indicate that the radiopharmaceutical or drug used in this procedure is not included in the CPT code and should be separately reported.
+So we need to report the supply code for the I-123 Ioflupane.